kuality-code/Caller_Connect_with_lambda/README.md

 For a web application, we can create a Flask app to retrieve data from AWS DynamoDB and host it on AWS S3 for static hosting, with CloudFront for content delivery and caching.

-##### This approach provides a scalable, cost-effective solution for hosting a web interface that interacts with our backend on AWS.
+##### This approach provides a scalable, cost-effective solution for hosting a web interface that interacts with dynamoDB on AWS.
 ---